 Yoshifumi Nishikawa has served as an outside director of IIJ since June 2005.
-Mr. Nishikawa has been president and representative director of Japan Post Corporation since January 2006 and was an Advisor to Sumitomo Mitsui Financial Group, Inc.
+Mr. Nishikawa has been president and representative director of Japan Post Corporation since January 2006 and had been a representative director of Sumitomo Mitsui Financial Group, Inc. since December 2002

 Junnosuke Furukawa has served as an outside director of IIJ since June 2005.
-Mr. Furukawa has been a director, member of the board & senior advisor of The Furukawa Electric Co., Ltd. since March 2004.
-From

-June 1995 to June 2003, Mr. Furukawa was President & CEO of The Furukawa Electric Co., Ltd. and from June 2003 to March 2004, Mr. Furukawa was Chairman & CEO of The Furukawa Electric Co., Ltd.
+Mr. Furukawa has been a advisor of The Furukawa Electric Co., Ltd. Mr. Furukawa had been a director, member of the board & senior advisor of The Furukawa Electric Co., Ltd. since June 2004.
+From June 1995, Mr. Furukawa had been President & CEO of The Furukawa Electric Co., Ltd. and from June 2003, Mr. Furukawa had been Chairman & CEO of The Furukawa Electric Co., Ltd.